DHEC files suit against owners of Jasper County trash pile

-OKATIE, SC (WSAV) – The South Carolina Department of Health and Environmental Control and the State of South Carolina are suing the owners and operators of a giant smoking trash pile that became a health hazard for folks in Jasper County.
+OKATIE, S.C.
+(WSAV) – The South Carolina Department of Health and Environmental Control and the State of South Carolina are suing the owners and operators of a once giant, smoking trash pile that became a health hazard in Jasper County.

-DHEC has filed the civil lawsuit asking for more than $5 million to be reimbursed by Able Contracting and Chandler Lloyd its owner, as well as Earlbee, LLC which owns the property for the work to both put out the fires inside the smoldering pile in Okatie, as well as hauling away the debris from the 4 acres wide, 50-foot tall trash heap.
+DHEC is seeking more than $5 million from Able Contracting and owner Chandler Lloyd, as well as Earlbee, LLC, which owns the property, for the work to put out the fires inside the smoldering pile in Okatie and for hauling away the debris from the 4-acres wide, 50-foot tall trash heap.

 The suit details: